Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 If you are looking for something to treat a fussy eater, you must try Piyaz Ki Kachori.
 Children totally love these and are different from kachoris you get in other parts of India.

-These kachoris come with spicy cooked onion filling and are a popular breakfast option in Jaipur.
-These are served with chutneys on the side.
+These kachoris available at most sweet shops come with spicy onion filling and are a popular breakfast option in Jaipur.
+These are served with chutneys and Dahi Kadhi on the side.

 Ghevar